 With fifteen years of experience in the public and private sectors, we have a demonstrated record of translating developments in DC and beyond into actionable advice and solutions to solve critical business challenges to help organizations navigate a complex web of regulators, policymakers, and other external stakeholders while also improving internal capabilities and processes.

-Due to the current events in Afghanistan, we are also able to advise organizations on economic crisis response.
+We also advise organizations on economic crisis response.

 Alex Zerden is a trusted advisor helping organizations, including early- and growth-stage FinTech, digital asset, blockchain, and emerging technology companies, navigate complex regulatory, legal, public policy, and reputational issues.